📣

 • Create different projects (such as development, staging, and production) for different purposes.

-• Assign different users with different organization roles and project roles.
+• Assign different users with different organization roles, project roles, and instance roles.

 • Configure organization settings.
 For example, configure the time zone for your organization.